spdrnl/UFO-Modeling-Decision-Tree/README.md

 - Mode/Disposition Grouping: Combined into a single node for a smoother entry point.
 - Abstract Simplification: Using "Fixed value space" as a practical rule of thumb to distinguish between Datatypes and Enumerations.
 - Domain Relation: Used as an umbrella term for both Formal and Material relations to match common modeling practice.
 These relations are about the domain that is modeled.

+In the guideline document there is a more elaborate explanation of the different parts of the tree that provide a deeper understanding.

 ## Learn More
 - [Official UFO Documentation](https://nemo.inf.ufes.br/projetos/ufo/)